outsmartchad/intel-swarm/README.md

 ## What is this?

-Intel Swarm is an autonomous AI-powered intelligence network.
+Intel Swarm is an autonomous intelligence research team.
 A swarm of specialized researcher agents scrape, analyze, and synthesize the web daily — delivering high-signal briefings that 99% of people miss.

 Each morning:
 1. **15+ researcher agents** run in parallel across domains